A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions

 The first part of a simulation run is a \emph{warm-up} phase of seven days where interventions are driven by a \emph{default policy} which sends one intervention per day to each user at random between $9$:$00$h and $21$:$00$h.
 This allows us to perform exploration and to generate traces for clustering.

-\subsubsection{Q-learning and LSPI}
+\subsubsection{Q-learning and LSPI.}

 The second part of a simulation run is the \emph{learning phase} that lasts for $100$ days.
-Immediately after the start of this phase we update the Q-table using the traces generated during the warm-up phase.
-In an initial experimentation phase we tuned several parameters, which we will now discuss.
-During the \emph{learning phase} we perform updates to Q-table once every hour.
-For Q learning we use $\gamma=0.95$, and $\epsilon=0.05$ and the learning rate decreases from an initial $0.2$ with $1\%$ every day.
+Immediately after the start of this phase, we update the Q-table using the traces generated during the warm-up phase.
+In an initial experimentation phase, we tuned several parameters.
+During the \emph{learning phase} we perform updates to the Q-table once every hour.
+For Q-learning we use $\gamma=0.95$, and $\epsilon=0.05$ and the learning rate $\alpha$ decreases from an initial $0.2$ with $1\%$ every day.
+These parameters have been set using grid search for $\gamma$ between $0.85$ and $0.95$ with step size $0.05$, $\epsilon$ between $0$ and $0.05$ with step size $0.05$ and $\alpha$ was fixed at $0.2$ with a $1\%$ decrease rate every day.
+The total reward was used a the criterion for selecting the parameters.
 We initialize the Q-values with a random value between $0$ and $1$ if the action of the state-action pair is $0$ otherwise we initialize the Q-values with a random number between $-1$ and $0$, all to encourage exploration.